 My favorite stop was at Stitzel-Weller where I met their ‘famous’ employee, Carol Perry.
 You can’t get in or out of the distillery without meeting him since he works at the security gate; he’s a bourbon ambassador.
 At 75 years old he has been working at Stitzel-Weller for 50 years in every job imaginable.
 He’ll regale you with stories of working there along with interesting people he’s met while working the security gate.
 As he says when you arrive, “when you get tired of listening to them (guides) you come back and talk to me.”

 Mint Julep Tours will take you our on half day, full day, or custom tours along the Bourbon Trail.
 Tours are daily and you can register here.

-We started with a short update on the history of how Angels Envy was conceived and why its different than many American Bourbons (Hint: Angels Envy is mix between traditional American Bourbon and European Scotch Whiskey which includes a 2nd maturation in a used oak port barrel).
+We started with a short update on the history of how Angels Envy was conceived and why it’s different than many American Bourbons (Hint: Angels Envy is a mix between traditional American Bourbon and European Scotch Whiskey which includes the 2nd maturation in a used oak port barrel).
 Our guide walked us through the distillery and straight to a bottling area.

 He showed us how to use the machine to fill the bottle, I was surprised by all of the strict rules we had to follow around the registration.
 The first thing we had to do was name our bottle and register it in ‘the book’.
 The book was like a bible keeping track of batch numbers and bottle numbers.